Last Updated on 2 weeks ago by Christopher Jan Benitez

 - Rewrite: highlight text, get alternatives

 - Ideate: stuck on structure?
-It’ll brainstorm with you
+It will brainstorm with you

 - Reply: auto-generates email responses